Moustikitos/gryd/README.md

 ## Why this package ?
 `Gryd` package provides efficient great circle computation and projection library.
-It is light weight (less than 500Ko) and does not need any dependency.
+It is light weight (less than 500Ko) and does not rely on dependency.

 ## Documentation
 [The Gryd Project [WIP]](https://moustikitos.github.io/gryd/)